 Social media is a great tool not only for increasing your brand awareness but also for generating quality B2B leads.
 No wonder – 75% of B2B buyers actually use social media to support their purchase decision.
 The only question is: how can you reach them?

 Experiment not only with different social networks, but also content types and format to see what works best for your audience.
+For example, on certain platforms, posting high quality videos may lead to more engagement than text-based posts.
 You should always aim to provide value first, and then encourage your fans and followers to make a purchase.
 Still, if your content is engaging enough, your audience won’t need a big incentive to buy from you in the end.

 Social media is perfect for establishing relationships with potential customers.
 When it comes to generating B2B leads, however, LinkedIn is probably the best choice.
 You can attract new business contacts with a complete profile, professional network, quality content and recommendations.
 You can easily republish the content you create, use SlideShare to share presentations, join relevant groups, and take advantage of paid campaigns (be careful, though, as they are not the cheapest).

 Speaking of paid campaigns – if you want to generate leads with social media, you might find it difficult to grab your customers’ attention at first, especially when you count only on organic reach.
 Luckily, social media ads can bring great results, even without large budgets.
 There are many options to choose from (boosting specific posts, creating dedicated ads or using some native features of every platform) when it comes to increasing brand awareness and improving the chances of driving sales from social networks, yet, there is no better way to generate leads than with Facebook Lead Ads.
 Potential clients can simply click on your ad and submit a form, pre-populated with their Facebook details.